What causes split ends and 8 prevention tips

 Avoid regular heating tools

-This might be harder said than done, but laying off the heat tools every once in a while is a nice way to give your hair a break.
-We always recommend no matter your hair type or routine, that every 4-6 washes, you give your hair a break with our Reset System and let air dry.
-This is the perfect opportunity to try a new style that doesn’t require heat tools; try one out every couple of weeks to mix up your look and help your strands stay healthy.
+This might be easier said than done, but laying off the heat tools every once in a while is a nice way to give your hair a break.
+This is the perfect opportunity to try a new style that doesn’t require heat tools.

 Gentle styling

-Your hair is the most brittle and susceptible to breakage when it is dripping wet.
-So simple changes in your routine like, using a towel designed for hair, putting down the harsh detangling brush that is too old, sleeping on a silk pillowcase, using a scrunchie instead of tight hair ties are all easy ways to delay breakage and prevent split ends.
+Your hair is the most brittle and susceptible to breakage when it’s wet.
+So, simple changes in your routine like using a towel designed for hair, putting down the harsh detangling brush that’s too old, sleeping on a silk pillowcase and using a scrunchie instead of tight hair ties are all easy ways to delay breakage and prevent split ends.

 Avoid harsh chemicals

-Our hair cuticles open and close like our pores do, so at certain parts of your routine, it is very exposed to what we are putting on it.
+Our hair cuticles open and close like our pores do, so at certain parts of your routine, your hair is extra exposed to whatever you are putting on it.
 Avoiding chemicals like parabens and sulfates is important for protecting your hair from becoming damaged and brittle.
-Instead, look for ingredients like Panthenol that moisturizes your hair and protects it from external factors.
-(Quick tip: At Verb, we love panthenol (also referred to as pro-vitamin b5) so look for it in a lot of our products!)
+Instead, look for ingredients like panthenol that moisturize your hair and protect it from external factors.

 Use a heat protectant